 - 1. Any student with a grievance relating to Mansfield University has the option to receive due process of law through the University judicial system.
 Any student or University member demonstrating misconduct that adversely affects the University's interests may be subject to the disciplinary proceedings of the University judicial system. - 2.
-The Program Director of the Radiologic Technology Program reserves the right to recommend the dismissal of a student from the program and/or the University for

-- unprofessional conduct, academic failure, poor health, or personal problems.
-Such a recommendation will be made to the Department of Allied Health Chairperson who will act on the request. - 3.
+The Program Director of the Radiologic Technology Program reserves the right to recommend the dismissal of a student from the program and/or the University for unprofessional conduct, academic failure, poor health, or personal problems.
+Such a recommendation will be made to the Chairperson of the Department of Health and Exercise Science who will act on the request. - 3.
 The chairperson may ask for an initiation of dismissal proceedings through the University judicial system as outlined in the University Student Code of Conduct.
 The student may voice an appeal during the proceedings.